JiamiaoXu/MvHE/readme.txt

 Dependencies
-Matlab 2013a % please replace knnclassify function in testing.m file when another version is used.
+Matlab 2013a % please replace knnclassify function in testing.m file and knnsearch function in nearest_neighbor_index.m file when another version is used.

 Demo